Fatumayattani/OrionBridge/README.md

 ## AI-Powered Fraud Detection
 OrionBridge incorporates AI tools to monitor transactions and detect fraudulent activities.
 This system analyzes transaction patterns and user behavior to ensure secure remittances.

+---

+## Contributing

+We welcome contributions to OrionBridge!
+If you would like to contribute, please fork the repository and submit a pull request.